-What is for certain is that my clients hope that their prenuptial agreement, once agreed and signed, will be put away and never looked at again.
+What is for certain is our clients hope that their prenuptial agreement, once agreed and signed, will be put away and never looked at again.
 The terms are negotiated amicably as of course the parties are in love and are very keen for the arrangements to be made as quickly and smoothly as possible.
-I view it as a type of insurance policy, as while we all hope that it is never used, it can provide some protection for the future and is really the only way possible to try and have some control over what could happen with the assets in the unfortunate event that there is a separation in the future.
+We view it as a type of insurance policy, as while we all hope that it is never used, it can provide some protection for the future and is really the only way possible to try and have some control over what could happen with the assets in the unfortunate event that there is a separation in the future.
 You really should be able to have a frank conversation with the person you love about what your plans are, and although it is sometimes considered crude to talk about money, it is far worse to argue about it when you are already in the painful position of separating.

-As mentioned above, I think that in the right circumstances, the pre-nuptial agreements are as helpful and essential as an insurance policy or a will, and with good legal advice parties can agree matters and then get on with planning their wedding!
+In the right circumstances, the pre-nuptial agreements are as helpful and essential as an insurance policy or a will, and with good legal advice parties can agree matters and then get on with planning their wedding!

 To view the full range of services we provide click here

-Please see out contact information below;
+Please see our contact information below;

 T: 029 2034 2233